eclab/edisyn/README.md

 ## What's New

-Version 35 has a new editor for the Novation A Station, more ROMs for the Prophet 2000 family, support for 100-patch bank for the Yamaha 4-Op family, and a wide range of bug fixes and tweaks.
+Version 36 is a maintenance release of mostly bugfixes, including a big one for the Blofeld.

 ## Publications on Edisyn